Get the Free Guide

 If you'd like to get a true sense for Ogham divination - this blog post is a great start.
 At the Ogham Academy we embrace this ancient Irish alphabet in all it's forms and uses, but focus on a solid academic baseline and strong native cultural foundation for all of our Ogham resources.

-Our founder, Lora O'Brien, is a current candidate for an MA in Irish Regional History (SETU, 2023), preparing a thesis on the topic of the place of Ogham in the development of Irish Identity.
+Our founder, Lora O'Brien, achieved an MA in Irish Regional History (SETU, 2023), for a thesis on the topic of the place of Ogham in the development of Irish Identity.

 Founder of the